 PGY 2 Year

-The second year curriculum focuses on consolidation of the fund of knowledge acquired in the first year, management of the critically ill patient, emergency department administration, and EMS systems.
-Second-year residents are expected to take on an increasing level of responsibility in the ED.
-Second-year residents are also given an EMS Base Station course in medical control and a course on aeromedical transport.
-Clinical rotations emphasize emergency medicine, pediatric emergency medicine, critical care and trauma.
+The second year curriculum focuses on consolidation of the fund of knowledge acquired in the first year.
+This year incorporates a higher level of management of critically ill adult and pediatric patients, orthopedics, and trauma.
+Second-year residents are expected to take on an increasing level of responsibility in the emergency department.

 PGY 3 Year

-The third year of training begins in July with an administrative orientation in which institutional and departmental policies/procedures are reviewed.
-Increased clinical responsibilities are expected including resident and medical student supervision, running trauma resuscitations, aeromedical control, and department management.
-Clinical experiences consist almost exclusively of emergency department rotations with 2 months of elective time.
-The resident is expected to complete his/her scholarly activity.
-Chief's Rounds are held monthly with the senior residents during which the professional, financial, and maturational issues of emergency medicine are discussed.
-We make an effort to allow all our senior residents to attend ACEP's Scientific Assembly.
+The third year of training emphasizes increased clinical and administrative responsibilities including resident and medical student supervision, running trauma resuscitations, aeromedical control, and department management.
+Clinical experiences consist almost exclusively of emergency department rotations with a month of elective time and a month of administrative responibilities.
+The resident is expected to complete a scholarly activity, which was initiated during the second year.
+Each third year resident is given a chief or director role to maximize resident involvement in all aspects of the curriculum.
+We make an effort to allow all our senior residents to attend ACEP’s Scientific Assembly.